annahico/annahico/README.md

 </a>

-Hi there, I'm **Anna Hidalgo Costa**, a a passionate and diligent student at GeekHub Academy 🚀 from Barcelona, Spain., forging a path toward becoming a proficient **Full Stack Developer**.
+Hi there, I'm **Anna Hidalgo Costa**, a passionate and diligent student at GeekHub Academy 🚀 from Barcelona, Spain., forging a path toward becoming a proficient **Full Stack Developer**.
 Through a combination of theoretical knowledge and hands-on experience, I am dedicated to creating a future where technology transforms possibilities.
 Join me on this exciting journey as I continue to learn, grow, and make my mark in the dynamic world of Full Stack Development.

 Currently, I'm a Community Team Member 🙍🏽‍♂️ [@annahico](https://github.com/annahico).